FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-chart.md

     Class: The text shown within the button.
     Chart Type: <code>Line</code> | <code>Bar</code> | <code>Scatter</code>
     Show Legend: Defines whether or not a legend is shown between the title and the chart.
 Each label is driven by <code>msg.topic</code>.
+    Action:
+        dynamic: true
+        description: Controls how new data is added to a chart.
+It will either "append", keeping existing data, or "replace", removing existing data, before adding any newly provided data points.
     Point Shape: Define the shape of the point shown in Scatter & Line charts.
     Point Radius: Define the radius (in pixels) of each point rendered onto a Scatter or Line chart.
     X-Axis Type: <code>Timescale</code> | <code>Linear</code> | <code>Categorical</code>